nspcc-dev/neofs-http-gw/README.md

 ### Monitoring and metrics

-Pprof and Prometheus are integrated into the gateway, but not enabled by default.
+Pprof and Prometheus are integrated into the gateway, but they are not enabled by default.
 To enable them use `--pprof` and `--metrics` flags or `HTTP_GW_PPROF`/`HTTP_GW_METRICS` environment variables.

 ### Timeouts

-You can tune gRPC interface parameters with `--connect_timeout` (for connection to node) and `--request_timeout` (for request processing over established connection) options.
+You can tune gRPC interface parameters with `--connect_timeout` (for connection to a node) and `--request_timeout` (for request processing over established connection) options.

-gRPC-level checks allow gateway to detect dead peers, but it declares them unhealthy at pool level once per `--rebalance_timer` interval, so check for it if needed.
+gRPC-level checks allow the gateway to detect dead peers, but it declares them unhealthy at pool level once per `--rebalance_timer` interval, so check for it if needed.